carnivuth/computer_vision/pages/image_formation_acquisition/ZHANG_METHOD.md

 	F-->G
 ```

+## GETTING CORNERS IMAGE COORDINATES

+Corners can be detected easily from the image by using the [Harris detector](HARRIS_CORNER_DETECTOR.md)

 ## SETTING A WRF

 so given a set of images the WRF is taken with origin at the top-left corner of the patter(that could easily be detected)